AdaCore/why3/doc/install.rst

 it.

 Outside the GUI, the prover upgrades are handled as follows.
-The :program:`why3 replay` command will take into account any prover upgrade policy stored in the configuration.
-The :program:`why3 session` command performs move or copy operations on proof attempts in a fine-grained way, using filters, as detailed in :numref:`sec.why3session`.
+The :why3-tool:`replay` command will take into account any prover upgrade policy stored in the configuration.
+The :why3-tool:`session` command performs move or copy operations on proof attempts in a fine-grained way, using filters, as detailed in :numref:`sec.why3session`.